-Saying, "If You are the King of the Jews, save Yourself!"- The "If" introduces a first class conditional statement which could be rephrased "Since You are the King of the Jews."
+Saying, "If You are the (basileus) of the Jews (loudaios), save (sozo - aorist imperative - do it now!)
+Yourself!" - The "If" introduces a first class conditional statement which could be rephrased 'Since You are the King of the Jews."
 Of course the ironic truth is that it was precisely because He refused to save Himself from the physical torture of the Cross that He would be able to save others spiritually.
+And they were correct that He was the King of the Jews and the King of kings (Rev 19:16+)!

-As someone has well said to could be rightly said that love kept Jesus on the cross, not nails.
+As someone has well said tt could be rightly said that love kept Jesus on the cross, not nails.

-MacArthur - They, of course, knew nothing about Jewish religion or theology; they were merely continuing the game they had begun at His trial (Matt.
+John MacArthur - They, of course, knew nothing about Jewish religion or theology; they were merely continuing the game they had begun at His trial (Matt.
 27:27-30).
 (See The MacArthur New Testament Commentary)